dr-marek-jaskula/TestsUniversity/test/Orders.Api.Tests.Load/TemplateDescription.md

 Execution is a selected execution type.

+We can also use two more as helpers:
+- performance
+	- Custom settings that fit our needs
+- test
+	- Just to examine the connection, for instance if the application, grafana and databases are in the docker containers

 ## Scenario

 Scenario is an guide how the requests should be send - in what amount and frequency.